-Humanitarian law provides for a special status for journalists in situations of international armed conflicts, which entails that journalists are entitled to all the protections afforded to civilians in times of conflict.
+Humanitarian law provides for a special status for journalists in situations of international armed conflicts.
+This entails that journalists are entitled to all the protections afforded to civilians in times of conflict, provided that they do not take up arms.
 An intentional attack against civilians, including journalists, constitutes a war crime.

 These resolutions set forth measures that states should take to create and maintain a safe and enabling environment, both in law and in practice, and to ensure accountability.
 The 2013 resolution proclaimed November 2nd as the International Day to End Impunity for Crimes against Journalists.
 The 2016 resolution furthermore acknowledges the role of non-traditional information providers, online as well as offline.

 UN Security Council Resolution 2222, on the protection of journalists, media professionals and associated personnel in armed conflicts (2015)

 This resolution recalls that journalists, media professionals and associated personnel engaged in dangerous professional missions in areas of armed conflict shall be considered as civilians and shall not be the object of attack or reprisals.
 The resolution also urges the immediate and unconditional release of journalists, media professionals and associated personnel who have been kidnapped or taken hostage in situations of armed conflict.